tayloraswift/swift-mongodb/README.md

     Implements a MongoDB driver, for communicating with a `mongod`/`mongos` server.
 Handles authentication, sessions, transactions, and command execution, but does not define specific MongoDB commands other than the ones needed to bootstrap a connection.

+    All non-protocol types in this module are namespaced under `Mongo`.

     `MongoDriver` has the concept of databases, but does not have any awareness of collections, or other high-level database concepts.

-    Depends on SwiftNIO, and re-exports `Mongo`.

 1.  [**`MongoWire`**](Sources/MongoWire) ([`BSON`](Sources/BSON), [`CRC`](https://github.com/kelvin13/swift-hash/tree/master/Sources/CRC))

-    Implements the [MongoDB wire protocol](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/), in a generic manner without dependency on SwiftNIO.
+    A single-namespace module that implements the [MongoDB wire protocol](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/), in a generic manner without dependency on SwiftNIO.

-    This module contains a type (`MongoWire`) of the same name as the module itself, so every declaration in this module is namespaced to that type.

 1.  [**`SCRAM`**](Sources/SCRAM) ([`Base64`](https://github.com/kelvin13/swift-hash/tree/master/Sources/Base64), [`MessageAuthentication`](https://github.com/kelvin13/swift-hash/tree/master/Sources/MessageAuthentication))